dpgaspar/Flask-AppBuilder/docs/quickhowto.rst

 Some explanation:

 :label_columns: defines the labels for your columns.
 The framework will define the missing ones for you, with a pretty version of your column names.
 :show_fieldsets: A fieldset (Django style).
+You can use show_fieldsets, add_fieldsets, edit_fieldsets
-This will allow you to customize the add, show and edit views independently.
+    customize the show, add and edit views independently.

+Additionally you can customize what columns are displayed and their order on lists and forms.
+Remember you can include columns, relations or methods from a model's definition:

+.. automodule:: flask.ext.appbuilder.baseviews

+    .. autoclass:: BaseCRUDView
+        :members: list_columns,add_columns,edit_columns,show_columns

 Register (views.py)